- Enterprise (Events)

 Reactions will be removed from the video stream, and all Reactions data for that session will be permanently deleted from the Insights for that specific session.

-Reactions for external video integrations is only available as an add on to Enterprise Pigeonholes.
+Reactions for external video integrations is only available as an add on to Captivate and Enterprise (Events) Pigeonholes.

 How to customise Reactions?

 You can only allow up to four reactions on the Audience Web App for your attendees to choose from when reacting to your video stream.

 1. Under the Customise reactions section, in the Reactions page you can either select from the set of default reactions or choose to upload your own custom reactions.